-For those who have seen my Pembrokeshire - Peninsula of Peninsulas review you will know I intended to finish the trip with a short visit to the Glamorgan Heritage Coast.
-On what I understand to be the warmest day of the year I left Pembrokeshire and headed into Carmarthenshire.
-On my list of photo locations to visit was Laugharne and I was pleased to arrive there with beautiful blue skies and some nicely shaped clouds.
+For those who have seen my Pembrokeshire – Peninsula of Peninsulas review, you will know I intended to finish the trip with a short visit to the Glamorgan Heritage Coast.
+On what I understand to be the warmest day of the year I left Pembrokeshire and headed to Laugharne, Carmarthenshire and I was pleased to arrive there with beautiful blue skies and some nicely shaped clouds.

 I was only staying on the Glamorgan Heritage Coast for one full day so it was impossible to include all my intended locations.
 That being so upon arrival at Llanwit Major late afternoon and with the weather still behaving I took the opportunity to walk down to the beach and westwards along the coast.